nstefan/yastwai/CONTRIBUTING.md

 - `scripts/run-clippy.sh` - For running the Rust linter (basic)

 ### AI-Optimized Scripts (Non-Interactive)
-- `scripts/ai-commit-helper.sh` - For creating commits with named parameters
+- `scripts/ai-commit.sh` - For creating commits with positional arguments
-- `scripts/ai-branch-helper.sh` - For branch management with named parameters
+- `scripts/ai-branch.sh` - For branch management with named parameters
-- `scripts/ai-clippy-helper.sh` - For running Clippy with more options and better output
+- `scripts/ai-clippy.sh` - For running Clippy with more options and better output
-- `scripts/ai-pr-helper.sh` - For creating pull requests with proper descriptions
+- `scripts/ai-pr.sh` - For creating pull requests with proper descriptions

 These tools ensure consistency across contributions and make it easier for both human developers and AI assistants to follow project conventions.